Eric Hosmer: 2014

 On July 20, 2014, in a game against the Boston Red Sox, Hosmer was hit in the hand by a pitch from Jon Lester.
 At first, he was only day-to-day with a bruised hand.
 However, on July 31, in a game against the Minnesota Twins, he aggravated the injury on a checked swing in the fourth inning.
 X-rays revealed a displaced fracture of the third finger on his right hand.
 Hosmer missed four weeks due to the injury.
 He finished the season batting .270 with nine home runs and 58 RBIs.

 In the 2014 postseason, Hosmer helped lead the Royals to a record-setting run, winning three consecutive extra-inning games.
 After getting on base five times in the wildcard game against the Oakland A's, Hosmer also slammed a game-winning, two-run homer in Game 2 of the ALDS against the Los Angeles Angels of Anaheim.
 In doing so, he became the first player in MLB history to hit both a triple and a home run during extra innings in one year's postseason.

 In the early morning hours of October 6, after the Royals had completed their sweep of the Angels, Hosmer posted on Twitter, inviting Kansas City fans to come out and celebrate with him at a downtown bar, the Power and Light District.
 Eventually, it was reported, "...(h)ordes showed up, and many of the fans ended up with free drinks as Hosmer...decided to help pay for an open bar for an hour.
 With several teammates, he also sprayed some champagne into the crowd."

+The Royals swept the Baltimore Orioles in the 2014 American League Championship Series, as Hosmer contributed with a .400 batting average for the series.
+In the 2014 World Series, Hosmer batted .250, as the Royals lost to the San Francisco Giants in seven games.